vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

   :align: center

 .. note::
-  Odoo compresses images when they are uploaded to your website, not when requested by the visitor.
+  Leansoft compresses images when they are uploaded to your website, not when requested by the visitor.
 Thus, it's possible that, if you use a third-party theme, it will provide images that are not compressed efficiently.
-But all images used in Odoo official themes have been compressed by default.
+But all images used in Leansoft official themes have been compressed by default.

-When you click on an image, Odoo shows you the Alt and title attributes of the ``<img>`` tag.
+When you click on an image, Leansoft shows you the Alt and title attributes of the ``<img>`` tag.
 You can click on it to set your own title and Alt attributes for the image.